Wednesday, May 20, 2026 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Ubiquiti UDM Beast comes with eight 10GbE, two 10Gbps SPF+ and two 25Gbps SFP+ ports

-As shown in the table above, the UDM Beast has significantly more processing power and, as a result, is much more capable than its predecessor, the UDM Pro Max.
-Here are a few highlights:
+As shown in the table above, Ubiquiti turns it up to eleven with UDM Beast.
+The new hardware has significantly more processing power and, as a result, is much more capable than its predecessor, the UDM Pro Max.

 • It has five times the protected bandwidth.
 Specifically, even with the traffic scanning/filtering feature enabled, it can still deliver up to 24.9 Gbps of real-world bandwidth.
 To put things in perspective, 10 Gbps is currently the fastest commercial broadband speed.